 Sure he also says nice things to people on his show, and at times he can even come off quite likable, but this doesn’t detract from my perception that sounding knowledgeable and bold often seems more important to him.
 I won’t argue that his audience likes it, but what purpose does it serve other than to make him look good?

-He has become quite a TV personality due to his bravado and bold behavior and has certainly maintained a highly-rated TV show.
+He has become quite a TV personality, due to his bravado and bold behavior, and he has certainly maintained a highly-rated TV show.
 But it makes me wonder if he hasn’t simply become better at being a celebrity than at actually helping people.

 Maintaining a popular talk show and the celebrity that comes with it requires continued high ratings, and there have been more than a few times that Dr. Phil was accused of going after them.
 Brittany Spears comes to mind.
 Plus many of his shows and their titles have become more extreme over the years, which I believe attests to this.